About

 ategel@uw.edu · Read Posts

 Hello!
-My name is Anna and I am The Whole U’s program manager for UW Medicine.
-I’m a UW alum and Seattle native born and raised in South Seattle where I still live today.
-My role at The Whole U is to create meaning connections across UW Medicine.
+My name is Anna and I am The Whole U’s Assistant Director.
+I’m a UW alumna and Seattle native, born and raised in South Seattle where I still live today.
 I’m motivated by the positive impact workplace wellness programs have on mental and physical health.
-If you work at UW Medicine, please reach out with ideas and special requests for increasing workplace well-being and engagement.
+Please reach out to me with ideas and special requests for increasing workplace well-being and engagement.
 The Whole U is for UW, by UW.

 When I’m not at The Whole U, I’m most likely relaxing with friends and family.
 I love skiing in the winter, planning trips and going on adventures.
 I will never pass up a plate of tacos or bowl of Husky Deli ice-cream.
 (If you’ve never heard of it, it’s worth the trip to West Seattle!)
 I look forward to meeting you all!